 For each child applying to St. John Neumann Regional Catholic School, the following items must be received before the student's application file is complete and considered for admission.
-While there is no deadline to apply, incomplete application packages are handled on an individual basis and are reviewed only when they are complete.
+While there is no deadline to apply, incomplete application packages are handled individually and reviewed only when they are complete.

 - Application Form: Complete one form for each child applying for admission. - Application Fee: A non-refundable \$150 fee must be submitted for each application in grades kindergarten through eight. - Baptismal and Birth Certificates: Catholic applicants the child's Baptismal Certificate and Birth Certificate must be on file.
 Please submit the originals; we will copy them and return them to you.
 Non-Catholic applicants Please submit the child's original birth certificate; we will copy it and return it to you. - Parish Verification Form: A signed Parish Verification Form indicating that your family is practicing their faith at an Archdiocesan Catholic church is required to qualify for the Catholic parish subsidized tuition rate.
-It is the parents' responsibility to ensure that this form is completed and signed by the pastor of the Georgia Catholic parish that they actively support.
-A new Parish Verification Form must be submitted to your pastor every year for determining tuition status for the following school year.

-- Student Evaluation Form: It is the parents' responsibility to ensure that the appropriate form is submitted to the student's current school.
+It is the parents' responsibility to ensure that this form is completed and signed by the pastor of the Georgia Catholic parish that they actively support at least one month prior to the first tuition payment.
+A new Parish Verification Form must be submitted to your pastor every year for determining tuition status for the following school year. - Student Evaluation Form: It is the parents' responsibility to ensure that the appropriate form is submitted to the student's current school.
 Upon completion, the school forwards this form directly to St. John Neumann Regional Catholic School. - Authorization to Release Student Records Form: For students applying to grades 1-8, please submit copies of: 1) your child's latest report card and all past report cards; 2) the results of any standardized tests your child has taken.
 This form requests records from the current school.
 Official transcripts are required upon acceptance. - Immunization Requirements: Upon acceptance, all students must submit the Georgia Certificate of Immunization, Form 3231.
 In addition, Form 3300, Certificate of Ear, Eye, and Dental Examinations, must be completed for all students.
 All health forms must be on file prior to the first day of attendance.
 A complete record is required by law in the State of Georgia and by the Archdiocese of Atlanta.
-The Archdiocese of Atlanta does not recognize religious exemptions; however, medical exemptions are accepted if the student's pediatrician includes to contraindications to require vaccinations on the Georgia Certificate of Immunization, Form 3231. - Health Examination Form: Upon acceptance, all new students must submit the completed Archdiocesan Health Report, Form 5320.
+The Office of Catholic Schools will not accept reports of serology as proof of immunity to required immunizations.
+The Office of Catholic Schools only accepts medical exemptions included on Form 3231.
+Religious exemptions are not honored by the Catholic Church. - Health Examination Form: Upon acceptance, all new students must submit the completed Archdiocesan Health Report, Form 5320.
 This information is required prior to the first day of attendance.
 For participation in sports, this physical examination is required each year to be completed after June 1 for the upcoming school year.